pjtunstall/lem-in/README.md

 Note that Edmonds-Karp (and Ford-Fulkerson in general) doesn't place any capacity constraint on nodes.
 So we need to add a condition to prevent a new path in the residual graph from sharing a node with one of the existing paths of flow unless it also reverses the flow along an edge conncted to that node.

-(Equivalently we could have substituted every node `u` with a pair of nodes, an entrance node and an exit node, connected them with a directed edge from entrance to exit, and replaced every edge connected to `u` with an incoming edge connected to the entrance node and an outgoing edge connected to the exit node.)
+(Equivalently we could have substituted every node `u` with a pair of nodes, an entrance node and an exit node, connected them with a directed edge from entrance to exit, and replaced every edge connected to `u` with an incoming edge connected to the entrance node and an outgoing edge connected to the exit node.[^t][^T])

 By favouring maximum flows with shorter paths, Edmonds-Karp finds a solution with the smallest number of turns PROVIDED THERE ARE ENOUGH ANTS.
 In some graphs, however, a maximum flow might include multiple longer paths that block a shorter path.
 In that event, below a certain number of ants, fewer but shorter paths are best.
 (See [nests/sneaky_examples/few.txt](nests/sneaky_examples/few.txt).)
 To eliminate this possibility, our program stops searching if more paths would actually increase the number of turns needed for the given amount of ants.